jeff4/bionotes.github.io/_comp/comp-notes.md

 ## 8/09
 * Finished to the end of the flag section, aka the section titled ['Write to a file with /w filename'](https://www.grymoire.com/Unix/Sed.html#toc-uh-10)
+* Finished up to end of the ['Multiple commands witn an -command' section](https://www.grymoire.com/Unix/Sed.html#uh-13).
+Next sectino is 'Filenames on the command line'.